SoftLaunch/Arduino-MOS/README.md

 MOS_Reset(tcb) | Restart a task at the beginning MOS_Call(task, tcb, time, obj) | If the task is in the state 'READY' (not suspended and not in waiting state), call the given task and then return from loop()

+* 'tcb' is the reference to the TaskControlBlock of the related task.

 ## Example